How to white label your knowledge base

-Alternatively, you can assign a primary domain to your Knowledge Base.
+Alternatively, you dedicate a separate primary domain to your knowledge base.

-If you have multiple properties, hover over the hamburger icon and select the property for which you would like to white label the Knowledge Base.
+First, if you have multiple properties, hover over the hamburger icon and select the property for which you would like to white label the knowledge base.

 Head over to the Custom Domain field and click on the Edit button.